mplex/multigraph/README.md

 <br />

 Note that when the graph is depicted as *undirected*, then the reciprocal ties by default are collapsed.
 You can prevent this to happen by setting the argument `collRecip`  to  `FALSE`.
-Some arguments such as `cex`, `lwd`, `lty`, `pch` are graphical parameters of the **`graphics`** package to set the shape of both the vertices and the edges, whereas other arguments like `bwd` to specify the width of the bundle type, `fsize` for the size of the font used in node labels, or `ecol` and `vcol` for the color of respectively edges and vertices are complementary in **`multigraph`**.
+Some arguments such as `cex`, `lwd`, `lty`, `pch` are graphical parameters of the **`graphics`** package to set the shape of both the vertices and the edges.
+Other arguments like `bwd` to specify the width of the bundle type, `fsize` for the size of the font used in node labels, or `ecol` and `vcol` for the color of respectively edges and vertices are complementary in **`multigraph`**.
 Moreover, by setting the `pos` argument to `0`, the actor labels are placed in the middle of the nodes.

 <br />